amerob/pagerank-algorithm-python/README.md

     ```

 ## Note
-This code only shows the core concepts behind the PageRank algorithm and provides and serves as a starting point for exploring graph ranking.
+This code only shows the core concepts behind the PageRank algorithm and serves as a starting point for exploring graph ranking.
 Contributions are welcome.